M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction

-M2HRI adopts a centralized coordination mechanism ((Figure \ref{fig:m2hri}b)) to regulate interaction among multiple agents while preserving decentralized cognition.
+M2HRI adopts a contextualized coordination mechanism (Figure \ref{fig:m2hri}b) to regulate interaction among multiple agents while preserving decentralized cognition.
 Each agent independently maintains its perception-planning-execution loop, while a shared coordinator governs interaction turn-taking and agent participation.
 At timestep $t$, each agent $a_i$ produces a local observation $o_t^{(i)}$.
-The coordinator aggregates these observations together with the interaction context $c_t$ and each agent's personality vector $B_{a_i}$ into a collective set: The coordinator then jointly reasons over $\mathcal{Z}_t$ to assign a response likelihood score to each agent: where $f_{\text{coord}}(\cdot)$ is an LLM that evaluates how appropriate it is for agent $a_i$ to respond given its observation, personality, and shared context.
-Agents whose scores exceed a predefined threshold $\tau$ are selected to participate, $S_t = \{\, i \mid r_{i,t} \ge \tau \,\}$ Selected agents respond sequentially, each independently generating and executing its own embodied policy.
-We use centralized coordination to ensure coherent interaction.
-It prevents overlapping interaction and maintains clear turn-taking.
-At the same time, each agent operates independently with its own perception, memory, personality, and planning.
+The coordinator aggregates these observations together with the interaction context $c_t$ and each agent's personality vector $B_{a_i}$ into a collective set: The coordinator then jointly reasons over $\mathcal{Z}_t$ to assign a participation-suitability score to each agent: where $f_{\text{coord}}(\cdot)$ is an LLM-based coordination function that evaluates how appropriate it is for agent $a_i$ to participate given its observation, personality, and shared context.
+Agents whose scores exceed a predefined threshold $\tau$ are selected to participate: $S_t = \{\, i \mid r_{i,t} \ge \tau \,\}$.
+Selected agents respond sequentially, each independently generating and executing its own embodied policy.